 There are many ways of expressing our gratitude.
 In the workplace, that means going the extra mile.

 I often tell my clients that if they want employees to be grateful, they have to express their gratitude to employees often.
 Our sense of gratitude is best expressed in utang na loob.

 A good leader, for example, is expected to show malasakit.
 Leaders cannot be public servants if they don’t care for people.

 We expect business entities to show malasakit.
-They must take care of their employees – and to a certain extent be concerned about their families too.
+They must take care of their employees – and to a certain extent, be concerned about their families too.
 They must not create products that will harm communities.

 Often, companies manifest malasakit through their Corporate Social Responsibility (CSR) initiatives.